JasonYuan869/AutoWaifuClaimer/README.md

 # AutoWaifuClaimer
 Just a fun mini-project that listens for rolled waifus from Mudae, then auto claims it through keyboard input.
 Everything runs from [`bot.py`](./bot.py).

+## Note
+Lots of the stuff here *should* work, but no guarantees because I haven't done much testing.
+Also check out the v2 branch for a different design.

 ## Features
 * Automatically adds the respective emoji to claim the waifu within a fraction of a second
   * Uses keyboard emoji input, rather than mouse input